 Branded with a “D” on his cheek for deserted, Riley was released and actually went on to continue serving in the Mexican Army.

 Others were not so lucky.
 Fifty of the captured San Patricios were executed, most by hanging.
 Of the 9,000 men who deserted the U.S. Army during the Mexican War, the San Patricios were the only ones that suffered this punishment.

 Traitors or heroes?

 The early history of the San Patricios from the US perspective labeled the group as traitors, though Mexicans have always viewed the group as heroes who helped Mexico in a time of great need.

 Contemporary historians look more objectively upon the San Patricios – most see their desertion as a manifestation and natural result of the anti-immigrant and particularly anti-Catholic sentiments in the United States at the time.

 It’s interesting to note that Irish expatriates have a well-documented history of fighting wars on behalf of other heavily Catholic nations.
 Many young men, so-called “Wild Geese,” fought in the continental wars of Europe for Spain in the 16th and 17th centuries.
 Irish fighters have also played important roles in South American wars for independence.

-The tale of the St. Patrick’s battalion is another example of how difficult life was for many of our Irish immigrant ancestors.
+The tale of St. Patrick’s battalion is another example of how difficult life was for many of our Irish immigrant ancestors.
 Whether they remained in their famine-stricken homeland, toiled in the slums of New York City, or joined the military, it’s worth knowing the story of their sacrifice.